ioaviator/CDE_Bootcamp/README.md

 - Load: Load the transformed data into a directory named Gold.
 Also, confirm that the file has been saved into the folder.

+- Schedule the script to run daily at 12:00 A.M using cron jobs

 ## ETL Using Bash Script
 ![etl_bash](./Scripts/_img/cronjob_task.gif)